workflow with Toltac® System

 Make the CBCT exam and the model scans according the Toltac® data acquisition protocol.

-In the case of complete edentulism it is preferable to make a freshly relined base plate on which to apply the diagnostic template during the CBCT scan to stabilise it; this will allow to make a model to scan for the planning and test the precision of the surgical template.
+In the case of full edentulism, it is preferable to make a duplicate of the pre-existing prosthesis with radiographic markers and freshly relined base, or at least a freshly relined base plate on which to apply a diagnostic template during the CBCT scan to stabilise it; this will then make it possible to make a model for planning scans and on which to test the accuracy of the surgical template.
+The authorised Toltac® technicians are available to design together with the clinician the diagnostic systems (diagnostic wax-ups, templates, duplicates, etc.) most suitable for their case, to make the operative procedure smoother and simpler in the diagnostic and surgical phases.

 2. template test